siddharthajit/US-Health-and-Wealth-Indicators/README.md

 # Exploring-Health-and-Wealth

 The relationship between the factors of health and income is a widely discussed.
 In this notebook, we try to explore if there is a signifcant correleation between the health and wealth indicators of US Population.
 In order to do the analysis, a point estimate of income is developed at the county level after merging and summarizing from various data sources.
-Further, the health data statistics at the county level is acquired from public databases.
+Further, the health data indicators at the county level are acquired from public databases.
 Finally, these datasets are merged to form the final python dataframe.

 The hypothesis is that people who earn lower income are at greater risk of poor health.
 The analysis supports the initial hypothesis